Prison on Lock Down for a Day

 The unity action at Marquette Branch Prison is the fourth in a series of similar protests in recent weeks, beginning at Kinross Correctional Facility and Chippewa Correctional Facility in March, followed by Cotton Correctional Facility (in Jackson) in April.
 According to the Detroit Free Press:

-Both of the UP protests were characterized by extremely high participation rates among inmates, which disturbed both the prison administration and the Michigan Corrections Organization, which is the union representing corrections officers.
+Both of the UP protests were characterized by extremely high participation rates among inmates, which disturbed both the prison administration and the Michigan Corrections Organization, which is the union representing corrections officers."Absolutely, we're still concerned—it's been spreading," said Anita Lloyd, a spokeswoman for the MCO.

 Trinity took over food services for Michigan Department of Corrections after the previous contract with Aramark ended amid repeated scandals.
 MDOC took prison food services out of the hands of state workers and privatized it in December 2013.
 A recent report from the University of Michigan (Institute for Research on Labor, Employment and the Economy) exposed problems such as food shortages, security vulnerabilities, and other dangerous conditions under Aramark's reign.